Embassy of Switzerland in Morocco

 CORONAVIRUS - News Flash

-The Moroccan government has decided to extend the state of health emergency until June 10, 2021.
-A curfew from 9pm to 6am is currently in effect.
-During the month of Ramadan, this curfew starts at 8pm.
+The Moroccan government has decided to extend the state of health emergency until 10 September 2021.
+A curfew from 23:00 to 04:30 is currently in force.

 CORONAVIRUS - General information

 Due to the current health crisis, access to our counters is by appointment only and masks must be worn.
 The number of available appointments is reduced in order to comply with health regulations.
 This situation may cause some waiting time.
 Only people with an appointment will be received.

 The consular services can be reached by e-mail:

 - email@example.com (questions about Swiss identity documents, civil status, etc.)